niravcodes/niravcodes.github.io/_posts/2018-05-20-the-pain-of-falling-from-16-to-2kb-and-a-eeprom-programmer.md

     }

-It uses the I2C library provided by http://dsscircuits.com/articles/arduino-i2c-master-library
+It uses the I2C library provided on http://dsscircuits.com/articles/arduino-i2c-master-library